karmel/homer-idr/README.md

 5. Determine how many peaks should be kept in the final set based on the IDR threshold.
 6. Sort the Homer peaks from the pooled replicate set and output a final Homer peak file with the chosen number of peaks.

+In the specified output directory, you will find:

+- The narrowPeak and truncated narrowPeak files that were created.
+- The output from the [IDR R package][IDR], which includes
+	- An -overlapped-peaks.txt file for each peak file, which lists peaks and their IDR statistics,
+	- An -aboveIDR.txt file for each peak file, which lists how many peaks pass given IDR thresholds, and
+	- A plots directory that contains generate plots comparing the replicates and pseudoreplicates.
+- A final Homer peak file that has the peaks from the pooled replicate peak set cut off with only the top selected peaks.
+These are the peaks considered confident and likely real based on the IDR analysis.

 [IDR]: https://sites.google.com/site/anshulkundaje/projects/idr